 Fostering A Sense of Belonging and Community

 We know that a sense of belonging is a key predictor of well-being, engagement, and academic success.
 Students who feel connected to community, place, and purpose are more likely to excel academically.
-That said, it is essential to consider that some students may be finding it difficult to feel connected with the OHIO community.
 To complement your inclusive teaching practices, below are some resources to help you encourage your students to find belonging and stay connected with their Bobcat family.

-A great new resource for students related to wellness is the Promoting Bobcat Wellness website, and OHIO's LGBT Center, Multicultural Center, Office for Multicultural Student Access and Retention (OMSAR), Women's Center and the Campus Involvement Center are offering online co-curricular student engagement opportunities.
+A great new resource for students related to wellness is the Promoting Bobcat Wellness website, and OHIO's LGBT Center, Multicultural Center, Office of Multicultural Success and Retention (OMSAR), Women's Center and the Campus Involvement Center are offering online co-curricular student engagement opportunities.

 In the News: Fostering A Sense of Belonging and Community

 How Colleges Can Cultivate Students’ Sense of Belonging, Chronicle of Higher Education (April 2018)

 ‘Sense of belonging’ enhances the online learning experience, The Conversation (August 2014)

 Gummadam, P., Pittman, L. D., & Ioffe, M. (2016).
 School belonging, ethnic identity, and psychological adjustment among ethnic minority college students.
 The Journal of Experimental Education, 84, 289-306.

 Kennedy, G. J., & Tuckman, B. W. (2013).
 An exploration into the influence of academic and social values, procrastination, and perceived school belongingness on academic performance.
 Social Psychology of Education, 16, 435 – 470.